 Maximise the material: Copywriters will either do a quick or full transcription, depending on the required content (e.g. a few quotes or a longer article).
 They also edit the text without distorting the original meaning.

 The best copywriters use research and interviews without info-dumping and sounding like they’re patronising your audience.
-They provide your customers informative and engaging copy that allows them to focus on your brand and products and services, rather than exiting your article to do in-depth research themselves.
+They provide your customers with informative and engaging copy that allows them to focus on your brand and products and services, rather than exiting your article to do in-depth research themselves.

 2. They understand the audience they’re writing for